AmericanCouncils/AyamelResourceApiServer/src/AC/WebServicesBundle/README.md

 # ACWebServicesBundle #

 This bundle provides generic api workflow tools for developing RESTful apis.
-Provided are event listeners for handling API routes, which facilitate writing output-format-agnostic controllers, content negotiation and error handling.

-*Warning:*  This bundle may be removed in the future, and replaced with `FOSRestBundle`.
-This may or may not be done, depending on where development with bundle that is heading.
+*NIH:*  A lot of the functionality in this bundle already exists in [FOSRestBundle](), use that if you want safety.

+## Features ##

+* Request lifecycle events dispatched for registered *API events*
+* Object de-serializer that leverages JMS Metadata to serialize incoming data into already existing objects
+* Optionally include response data as part of the outgoing response
+* By default handles xml, json, jsonp and yml responses

 ## Usage ##